lexedata/lexedata/docs/tour.rst

-The second export-import loop lexedata implements exports to the TSV format used by `edictor <https://edictor.digling.org>`_, a JavaScript-based in-browser editor for lexical data sets.
+The second export-import loop lexedata implements exports to the TSV format used by `edictor <https://edictor.digling.org>`_, a JavaScript-based in-browser editor for lexical datasets.
 (Edictor runs purely inside your browser on your computer, there is no data transmission involved.)

 For this example, we will look more closely at the concepts of locomotion.
 We